alexgibs/cfnstyle/README.md

     > Why?

-    + YAML allows for comments, this can be helpful for documenting, or for commenting out entire resources while testing.
+    + YAML allows for comments, which can be helpful for documenting, or for commenting out entire resources while testing.
     + YAML is easier for a human to read, particularly if well commented.
     + YAML avoids any bracket {} scoping issues associated with JSON.

-    This guide will be written for YAML syntax however some of the rules will also apply to JSON.
+    This guide is focused primarily on YAML syntax however some of the rules will also apply to JSON.

 ## Comments